The Celebration Project

 Community Receptions, in association with the New Zealand Chambers of Commerce, Toyota NZ and the NZ Lottery Grants Board

-From May 2019 until May 2020, 12 events will be held in cities and towns around New Zealand, with the intention of (i) recognising all 209 Paralympians by inviting them (or their families if they have passed away) to be presented with their official numbered Paralympic pin and a certificate signed by the President of the International Paralympic Committee (IPC) and the Chairman of PNZ, and; (ii) using this to introduce local Tokyo 2020 hopefuls to their communities, showcasing the continuing growth Para sport.
-Local artefacts, memorabilia and stories would be incorporated into each event to localise it and local media would be invited to profile interesting historical stories from among Paralympians being recognised.
-This series of events takes inspiration from PNZ’s previous Portrait Collection Tour.
+From May until December 2019, 6 events were held in Auckland, Whangarei, Hamilton, Tauranga, New Plymouth and Palmerston North with 6 further events scheduled for 2020.
+These events have begun to (i) recognise all 209 Paralympians by inviting them (or their families if they have passed away) to be presented with their official numbered Paralympic pin and a certificate signed by the President of the International Paralympic Committee (IPC) and the Chairman of PNZ, and; (ii) use this to introduce local Tokyo 2020 hopefuls to their communities, showcasing the continuing growth Para sport.
+Memorabilia and stories are incorporated into each event and local media are invited to profile interesting historical stories from among Paralympians being recognised.
+This series of events takes inspiration from PNZ’s previous Spirit of Gold Portrait Collection Tour.

 Para Sport Pop Up

 A one stop shop for Para sport!
 The 20 foot container will be located in prime public spaces with high foot traffic for min.
 48 hours per location supporting the Community Receptions.
 The Para Sport Pop Up will (i) tell NZ Paralympic history through displays and video; (ii) promote Para sport to NZ public through have a go experiences and; (iii) provide Para sport resources and connections to local providers.
 Read more about the Para Sport Pop Up here.